MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/New-CsTeamsCallingPolicy.md

 ```

 ### -LiveCaptionsEnabledTypeForCalling
 Determines whether real-time captions are available for the user in Teams calls.
-Set this to DisabledUserOverride to allow the user to turn on live captions.
-Set this to Disabled to prohibit.

-Possible values:
+Valid options are:
-- DisabledUserOverride
+- DisabledUserOverride: Allow the user to turn on live captions.
-- Disabled
+- Disabled: Prohibts the user from turning on live captions.

 ```yaml
 Type: String